JohnEstropia/CoreStore/README.md

         fileName: "MyStore.sqlite",
         configuration: "Config2", // optional.
 Use entities from the "Config2" configuration in the .xcdatamodeld file
         mappingModelBundles: [NSBundle.mainBundle()], // optional.
 The bundles that contain required .xcmappingmodel files, if any
-        localStorageOptions: .RecreateStoreOnModelMismatch // optional.
+        localStorageOptions: .recreateStoreOnModelMismatch // optional.
 Provides settings that tells the DataStack how to setup the persistent store
     ),
     completion: { /* ... */ }
 )